 We keep exploring possibilities of our CJM Online Tool outside of its main scope.
 Because, you know, all these nifty columns and rows must be good for something other than creating Customer Journey Maps, right?
 So let’s put them all to work by trying to build a Service Blueprint in UXPressia.

 Service blueprints are like customer journeys, but rather than focusing on customers’ experience, they help to understand how your service performs from both front- and back-end.
 By creating a blueprint of your service you can expose all sorts of operational inefficiencies.
 It’s a must for designing services as well as managing service operations.

-Let’s have a look at a typical blueprint:
+Let’s have a look at a typical blueprint example and its components:

-As you can see from the picture, this blueprint consists of several steps aka columns and different layers aka rows.
+As you can see from the picture, this blueprint example consists of several steps aka columns and different layers aka rows.
 You may have noticed that the layers fall into those visible to customers and those hidden from customers’ eyes.
 This is called “lines of visibility”.
-Essentially, there are 3 lines:
+Essentially, there are 3 lines in a typical blueprint:

 - Line of interaction.
 This is where customers meet employees and transactions occur.